smocherla-brex/proto-lint-unused-imports/README.md

 import "google/protobuf/descriptor.proto" not used
 ```

+A more complex example is in `examples/complex` with unused imports between sibling packages.
+Here, the test fails for unused imports too.

 ## Improvements
 This is currently tested with well-known types and their imports but should also work with workspace-relative imports as all transitive import paths are passed through to Buf's compiler engine.